-- Ground floor façades should be composed primarily of glass to allow views of the use and activity within the buildings - Within the Main Street and Downtown Edge districts, the ground floor shall be composed of commercial uses. - Private residences are prohibited on primary frontages within Main Street and Downtown Edge districts. - Primary residence entries, including those for townhomes and brownstones, should incorporate features such as stoops, porches, etc. - Ground floor design should incorporate elements such as retail displays, planters, art, and canopy coverings to encourage pedestrian activity.
+- Ground floor façades should be composed primarily of glass to allow views of the use and activity within the buildings - Within the Main Street district, the ground floor shall be composed of commercial uses. - Use of ground floors for private residences is discouraged within the Main Street and Downtown Edge districts, with exception for townhomes and brownstones, or for entry foyers to upper floor units. - Private residence entries should incorporate features such as stoops, porches, etc. - Ground floor design should incorporate elements such as retail displays, planters, art, and canopy coverings to encourage pedestrian activity.